Payment and Reviewing LOE Benefits (Prior to Final Review)

 Application date

-This policy applies to all decisions made for entitlement periods on or after September 1, 2021, for accidents on or after January 1, 1998.
+This policy applies to all decisions made on or after December 5, 2024, for entitlement periods on or after September 1, 2021, for accidents on or after January 1, 1998.

 This document was previously published as: